pivotal/docs-platform-automation/docs/tasks.md

 **Vsphere**

-1. Requires the OVA image from Pivnet
+1. Requires the OVA image from Tanzu Network
 1. Validates the existence of the VM if defined in the statefile, if so do nothing
 1. Build ipath from the provided datacenter, folder, and vmname provided in the config file.
 The created VM is stored on the generated path.
-If folder is not provided, the vm will be placed in the datacenter.
+If folder is not provided, the VM will be placed in the datacenter.
 1. Creates a VM from the image provided to the `create-vm` command.
 This does not create any new resources